 - Organize/manage untrained spontaneous volunteers

-Team meetings are held on the first Thursday of each month, 7 PM at the Broome County Public Safety Building.
+Team meetings are held on the 4th Wednesday of each month, 7 PM at the Michael F. Aswad Emergency Services Special Operations and Training Facility.

 The Broome County Community Emergency Response Team was formed by an act of the Broome County Legislature in May of 2011.
 The team is organized under the Disaster Preparedness Division in the Office of Emergency Services.
 The team was first deployed during the 2011 Floods and has since been deployed on a regular basis during emergencies and various special events.
 The team currently has 25 active members from throughout the county.